venenux/simpleticket/docs/wiki-a-index.md

 *Modifies how the software works, without changing it.*

+* [TinyMCE](https://github.com/Micke1101/OSTicket-plugin-TinyMCE) - changes editor with advanced more rich-value editor for both client and agents.
+* [Merging](https://github.com/indefero/OSTicket-plugin-Merging) - addeds merging tickets for osticket as plugin.
+* [Autotask](https://github.com/indefero/OSTicket-plugin-Autotask) - Automaticly creates a task when a ticket is created
+* [Notefirst](https://github.com/indefero/osticket-plugin-notefirst) - Ensures that when you view a ticket, the "Post Internal Note" tab is highlighted event the response tab.
 * [Archiver](https://github.com/clonemeagain/osticket-plugin-archiver) - Archives tickets before delete, and allows for auto-pruning of old tickets.
 * [Attachment Preview](https://github.com/clonemeagain/attachment_preview) - Allows files attached to tickets to be embedded in the thread.
 * [Autocloser](https://github.com/clonemeagain/plugin-autocloser) - Automatically closes open tickets.